 - Statements reflecting outstanding invoices will be returned to the supplier.

-- To view status of your invoices online, please contact the Help Desk and request a password.
+- To view status of your invoices online, please contact the Supplier Registration help desk and request a password.
 Your password will be sent to you via email along with a link to view your invoices.

 - The remit-to address should be easily identifiable.